-Metropolitan Community College is not only home to some of the best degrees for moms going back to school, but it also offers plenty of resources for single mothers through its Single Parent Homemaker Services (SPH) program.
-Students enrolled in this program will be granted access to resources such as tutoring, financial aid support, educational workshops, career resources, and more.
-In addition, students may choose from a wide range of available online degree programs, including:
+Metropolitan Community College is home to some of the best online degree programs.
+It offers resources for single mothers through its Single Parent Homemaker Services program.
+Students enrolled in this program will be granted access to resources such as:

-- Online Associate of Science (AS) in Management Information Systems
+- Associate of Science (AS) in Management Information Systems

-- Online Associate’s in Database Management and Data Analysis
+- Associate’s in Database Management and Data Analysis

-Numerous career certificates are also accessible entirely online.
-The Higher Learning Commission has fully accredited Metropolitan Community College to award online certificates and degrees to single parents.
+Many career certificates are also accessible entirely online.
+The Higher Learning Commission has accredited MCC.

 #2—Front Range Community College